 Make an appointment

-Find out how to make, cancel, or reschedule a primary care, mental health, or specialty care appointment at a VA South Texas health care facility.
+Find out how to make, cancel, or reschedule a primary care, mental health, or specialty care appointment at a South Texas Veterans Health Care System facility.

 Before you make an appointment